supaapps/supaapps-api-kit-client/README.md

 ```

 ## Handling Unauthorized Access
-The unauthorized access callback provided during initialization will be called automatically for any request that receives a 401 Unauthorized response, allowing you to handle such scenarios globally (e.g., redirecting the user to a login page).
+The `unauthorizationCallback` provided during initialization will be called automatically for any request that receives a 401 Unauthorized response, allowing you to handle such scenarios globally (e.g., redirecting the user to a login page).

+## Handling Global Error
+The `globalErrorCallback` provided during initialization will be called if needed to handle custom errors, allowing you to handle such scenarios globally (e.g., throwing a custom error text).